|C-50 Vs C-60||C-50 Vs C-60 Benchmark||Integrated Graphics in C-60 Vs C-50||Atom N550 Vs C-60|

-In the low power netbook and small notebook processor areas, the Intel’s Atom N550 and the AMD’s C-60 are are very close in performance.
+In the low power netbook and small notebook processor areas, the Intel’s Atom N550 and the AMD’s C-60 provide an interesting comparison.
+The two processors has about the same processor performance.

-While AMD’s C-60 is clocked lower at 1.0 GHz, it supports turbo boost, which more than makes up for its slower clock speed.
-The N550 is clocked at 1.50 GHz.
-Both processors are dual core.
+Notice that while AMD’s C-60 is clocked lower at 1.0 GHz, it supports turbo boost, which more than makes up for its slower clock speed.
+By comparison C-50 ( which is same as C-60 but without Turbo Boost) – it will have substantially slower performance as compared to Atom N550.

 |Feature||Atom N550||AMD C-60|